 - Advent International in multiple matters, including, together with Bain Capital, in the sale of a controlling stake in Boart Longyear to an investor group led by Macquarie, and the subsequent disposition of certain interests in Boart Longyear in an IPO of Boart Longyear

 - Anchor Equity Partners, together with KKR, in the acquisition of a controlling stake in Ticket Monster, an e-commerce provider of discounted consumer goods, coupons for local services and travel packages from Groupon

 - Baring Private Equity Asia in multiple matters, including in its acquisition of CMS Info Systems, a cash management services company, from Blackstone

-- General Electric Company in multiple matters, including in its strategic plan to sell most of GE Capital’s assets, including its sale of a stake in Hyundai Capital Services, a joint venture between Hyundai Motor Company and GE Capital, to Hyundai Motor Company and Kia Motors
+- General Electric Company in multiple matters, including in its strategic plan to sell most of GE Capital’s assets and its sale of a stake in Hyundai Capital Services, a joint venture between Hyundai Motor Company and GE Capital

 - Hahn & Co., together with Hankook Tire Co.
 Ltd., in the US$3.6 billion acquisition of an approximately 70% equity stake in Hanon Systems (formerly known as Halla Visteon Climate Control Corp.) from Visteon Corporation